sagebas/sagebas/README.md

  Survey magnetometer stations: Eskdalemuir, Hartland and Lerwick.

  Output file column format is as follows.
-  Day-Month-Year    Hour:Minute    [Model Type Flag]    Esk x    Esk y    Esk z    Had x    Had y    Had z    Ler x    Ler y    Ler z
+  Day-Month-Year    Hour:Minute    [Model Type Flag]    Substorm onset probability    Esk x    Esk y    Esk z    Had x    Had y    Had z    Ler x    Ler y    Ler z

  Where:
  'Esk' is the observatory Eskdalemuir, 'Har' is Hartland, 'Ler' is Lerwick, and 'x','y','z' are the ground geomagnetic field perturbation components.
+ The substorm onset probability defines the onset likelihood (from 0 to 1, with 1 the most likely), for the hour following the model run time.
+Hence, the onset forecast is only valid for that hour: the output file has nan values for onset probabilities at forecast epochs greater than [current time
+  + 60 mins].
  The Model Type Flag has the following meanings.
   0: no problems: model forecast is based on the epsilon coupling function.
-  1: plasma data were not available for this epoch of the real-time soalr wind
+  1: plasma data were not available for this epoch of the real-time solar wind
       stream, so the forcast is based on just the magnetometer data, using the coupling function (IMF_magnitude^3) * (sin(clock_angle/2)^4).
   2: no solar wind data were available, so the output is nan.